 Cannabis is driving a new real estate boom

-A number of U.S. states have legalized marijuana use, such as Delta 8 flower, in the past few years, and now experts say that’s having a major impact on local real estate markets.
+A number of U.S. states have legalized marijuana use in the past few years, and now experts say that’s having a major impact on local real estate markets.

-To date, around two dozen states have legalized weed for recreational or medicinal use, and the result has been a big spike in demand for factories, warehouses and storage facilities by budding entrepreneurs looking to cultivate and process legal marijuana products like cbg gummies.
+To date, around two dozen states have legalized weed for recreational or medicinal use, and the result has been a big spike in demand for factories, warehouses and storage facilities by budding entrepreneurs looking to cultivate and process their legal marijuana products.
 Meanwhile, there’s also growth in demand for suburban strip mall spaces to be retrofitted as weed distributors.

-Not only that, but landlords are cashing in too, charging a premium for tenants working on the top delta 8 products in the weed business.
+Not only that, but landlords are cashing in too, charging a premium for tenants working in the weed business.

 The New York Times reports that commercial developers in ‘marijuana states’ across the country have never seen such a swift pace of change.
 In Denver, Colorado, for example, some neighborhoods have seen the rents for warehouses rise by more than fifty percent from 2010 to 2016, according to a CBRE Industrial Services report that cites weed businesses as the biggest driver of this increase.
 Meanwhile, Denver is now home to five times more weed retail stores than Starbucks coffee shops.